theelous3/irc_newredditpost_bot/README.md

 i.o.u. x1 licence

-big ups da raylu and the Gs in ##learnpython
+big ups the fine lads and lass' in ##learnpython